-AroundtheClock Communications (ATC) Group Appoints Rizk Naifeh as Chairman
+Aroundtheclock Communications (ATC) Group Appoints Rizk Naifeh As Chairman

-(MENAFN- atccoms) Dubai, 08 January 2025: Marking a new milestone in his extensive career in communications in the Middle East, the Board of Directors of AroundtheClock Communications (ATC) Group has appointed co-founder and shareholder Rizk Naifeh as Chairman after over 6 years of successful tenure in his role as Chief Executive Officer.
+(MENAFN- Dubai PR Network) Dubai, 08 January 2025: Marking a new milestone in his extensive career in communications in the Middle East, the Board of Directors of AroundtheClock Communications (ATC) Group has appointed co-founder and shareholder Rizk Naifeh as Chairman after over 6 years of successful tenure in his role as Chief Executive Officer.

 The announcement comes in recognition of Naifeh's valuable contributions to the Group, especially his role in establishing the ATC brand and growing it into an award-winning agency to become one of the most dynamic integrated communications companies in the UAE, with prestigious clients that span the economic spectrum.